opennode/waldur-core/docs/orchestration.rst

 ----------------------------------------

-Configuration management is a great way to describe and implement best practices for deployment and lifecycle management of the applications.
-However, for multi-tenant cases when we have multiple environments, with potentially different lifecycles, maintaining a single set of configuration management scrips becomes too restrictive.
-Moreover, we don't want to depend on upstream as it might be down, decide to introduce destructive changes or do something equally evil.
+Configuration management is a great way to describe and implement best practices for deployment and lifecycle management of applications.
+However, for multiple projects with potentially different lifecycles, maintaining a single set of configuration management scripts becomes too restrictive.
+Moreover, depending on upstream is risky due to potential destructive modification.

 Configuration repository structure